Top Five Consumer Cyber Security FAQs

 Here are the top five questions Equifax® has received about how individuals can protect themselves from cyber security threats and help to improve your credit protection.

 1. How can I better protect my credit?

-While the Covid-19 crisis is putting a spotlight on security scams, there are some key things you should always do to avoid scams and cyber security threats:
+There are some key things you should always do to avoid scams and cyber security threats:

 Be skeptical of any unsolicited outreaches.
 The saying that “if it is too good to be true, it probably is” applies with scams and phishing.
-Avoiding fake websites and avoiding phishing emails are similar in that for both, you want to (1) look for clues that they are fake and (2) if you're suspicious or just want to be cautious, type in the website name or phone number you know to be correct rather than clicking/calling back.
+Avoiding fake websites and avoiding phishing scams and emails are similar in that for both, you want to (1) look for clues that they are fake and, (2) if you're suspicious or just want to be cautious, type in the website name or phone number you know to be correct rather than clicking/calling back.

 4. What are best practices for securing online conferencing services?

 - Do not pay with a debit card if possible.
 A debit card provides direct access to your bank account, while credit cards may offer more protection.
 Credit cards offer better consumer protections against fraud compared with debit cards linked to a bank account.

 - Avoid performing financial transactions over unsecured public Wi-Fi networks.

 Sign up for a credit monitoring & ID theft protection product today!